MethodOrMadness/GC-Mod-Guide/_pages/en_US/hardware/xenoInstall.md

 The Red highlighted section are your multimeter leads, you will use thse on the potentiometer to find the resistence.

 ![Potetiometer](/images/Drive_Pot.jpg)

-Above is the drive potentiometer, touch the two leads of your multimeter to either point(the color does not matter.) and check the reading. for DOL-001 units(the drive essembly, not the cube itself) this should be between 400 and 500 ohms, make sure to lower it when testing media. for DOL-101 units this can be more around 100-200.
+Above is the drive potentiometer, touch the two leads of your multimeter to either point(the color does not matter.) and check the reading. for DOL-001 units(the drive assembly, not the cube itself) this should be between 450 and 600 ohms, make sure to lower it when testing media. for DOL-101 units this can be more around 150-250.
 Again, lower if if you can read retail discs but not burned ones.